fcegatti/fcegatti/README.md

 <h1 align="left">federico gatti</h1>
-<h3 align="center">junior full stack developer</h3>
+<h3 align="center">indie app developer</h3>

 ### 👨🏻‍💻 &nbsp; About

-🚀&nbsp;Junior Fullstack Developer with a background in translation and language teaching.<br>
+- 🚀&nbsp;Junior Indie Web Developer with a background in translation and language teaching
-🎓&nbsp;Studied English Philology at Universitat de Barcelona.<br>
+- 🎓&nbsp;Studied English Philology at Universitat de Barcelona
-💻&nbsp;Completed a six-month, 850hs Fullstack Engineering bootcamp at Factoria F5 in Barcelona.<br>
+- 💻&nbsp;Completed a six-month, 850hs Fullstack Engineering bootcamp at Factoria F5 in Barcelona
-📚&nbsp;Passionate about learning new technologies and programming languages.<br>
+- 📚&nbsp;Passionate about learning new technologies and programming languages
-☁️&nbsp;Expanding skills in cloud computing and preparing for the AWS Cloud Practitioner certification.<br>
+- ☁️&nbsp;Expanding skills in cloud computing and preparing for the AWS Cloud Practitioner certification
-🛡️&nbsp;Earned the Google Cybersecurity Certification.<br>
+- 🛡️&nbsp;Earned the Google Cybersecurity Certification
-🤖&nbsp;Familiar with the theoretical foundations of Artificial Intelligence and advanced user of AI tools.<br>
+- 🤖&nbsp;Familiar with the theoretical foundations of Artificial Intelligence and advanced user of AI tools
-🗣️&nbsp;Speak several languages: Spanish, English, Catalan, French, Italian, and a bit of Portuguese and Greek.<br>
+- 🗣️&nbsp;Speak several languages: Spanish, English, Catalan, French, Italian, and a bit of Portuguese and Greek
-♟️&nbsp;Enjoy playing chess and board games, and currentle developing my own!.<br>
+- ♟️&nbsp;Enjoy playing chess and board games, and currentle developing my own games!
-✍️&nbsp;Creative writer currently working on a book.<br>
+- ✍️&nbsp;Creative writer currently working on a book
-🌎&nbsp;Temporarily located in Buenos Aires, Argentina.<br>
+- 🌎&nbsp;Temporarily located in Buenos Aires, Argentina

-✉️&nbsp;Email me at fcegatti@yahoo.es.
+✉️&nbsp;Email me at tr4p0.dev@gmail.com.
 I'll try to respond as soon as possible!<br>

 <!-- 📄 &nbsp;You can check my [Resume](https://) for more details about my working experience. -->